Alba: A Wildlife Adventure Accessibility Report

 Clear Mission Objectives: The game provides clear, structured missions with directional guidance and advice on which can be attempted next.
 This also states which missions can't be attempted because you do not have the appropriate items yet.

-Audible Directional Cues: Additional audio clues that indicate where to go next and how close you are to arriving.
-This is offered as a sonar-style ping with stereo audio and volume to guide you in the right direction.
+Audible Directional Cues: Additional audio cues that indicate where to go next and how close you are to arriving.
+This is offered as a sonar-style ping with positional/stereo audio and volume to guide you in the right direction.
+This is useful for blind players.

 Head-Up Display Navigation: Indication of where to go next with arrows, minimaps and cookie trails.
 This provides clear ongoing guidance about where you are and where you need to go.